commschamp/commsdsl/doc/WebAssemblySupport.md

 - The relevant include directories can be brought in using **OPT_EXTRA_INCLUDE_DIRS** cmake variable.
-- In case the dependency projects are built and installed using the same emscripten toolchain, then the dependency projects can be brought it using the standard cmake way of specifying relevant installation paths with the **CMAKE_PREFIX_PATH** variable, and enabling the usage of the `find_package()` with the **OPT_FIND_COMMS** and **OPT_FIND_PROTOCOL** options enabled.
+- In case the dependency projects are built and installed using the same emscripten toolchain, then the dependency projects can be brought in using the standard cmake way of specifying relevant installation paths with the **CMAKE_PREFIX_PATH** variable, and enabling the usage of the `find_package()` with the **OPT_FIND_COMMS** and **OPT_FIND_PROTOCOL** options enabled.

-# Interacting with Protocol Code
+## Interacting with Protocol Code
 Please read through the available [Interacting with code](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html) documentation page of the [emscripten](https://emscripten.org) toolchain.
 It contains information of how to call the compiled functions and/or load the module if you're